vjavaly/Baruch-CIS-9650-git-1/README.md

 # Baruch-CIS-9650-git-collaborators
-A collaborative repository for CIS 9650 UWA students to practice Git and GitHub.
+A collaborative repository for CIS 9650 students to practice Git and GitHub.